 Most people don’t like being watched by their neighbors.
 You undoubtedly bought your home so you could enjoy your yard without curious eyes watching your every move.
 If your nosy neighbors are driving you crazy, it’s probably time to build a privacy fence.
-A well planned, designed, and constructed privacy fence will enhance the enjoyment of your property and improve your privacy.
+A well planned, designed, and constructed , a metal privacy fence will enhance the enjoyment of your property and improve your privacy.
 Here are some tips on how to use fencing as a way to maximize your property privacy.

 The first part of any fencing project is planning.
 Planning involves things such as jurisdiction requirements, where to place your fences, the height, who is going to build it, and the type of design that will bring you the most privacy.
 Proper planning will help you resolve the problem without wasting your money and time.